-If you want a credit increase, you’re likely to get one: a recent poll revealed that 85 percent of cardholders who asked for a higher credit limit received one.
-A credit increase can not only improve your credit score, but it can also you access to more funds.
+A recent poll revealed that 85 percent of cardholders who asked for a higher credit limit received one.
+A credit increase can not only improve your credit score, but it can also give you access to more funds.

-But before contacting your credit card issuer to ask for a new limit, weigh the pros and cons.
+But before contacting your credit card issuer to ask how to get a credit limit increase, weigh the pros and cons.

 Benefits of a higher limit